 NextCloud is open-source software that allows you to run your personnel cloud service like dropbox.
 It gives you access to all your files wherever you are.
 It allows you to share and collaborate on documents, send and receive email, manage your calendar and have video chats.
 You can install the Nextcloud server software free on your Linux server and the client’s software on your Windows, OS X, or Linux machine, Android, and IOS mobile phone.

-The main drawback here is you need to pay for your Linux server to your VPS provider and you will be responsible for your server maintenance unless your choose Nextcloud Enterprise which comes with the support.
-For example, if you choose the Contabo provider, you can have your fully functional cloud solution with 200GB SSD, 8GO of RAM, and 4vCPU for only $6.99 a month.
+The main drawback here is you need to pay for your Linux server to your VPS provider and you will be responsible for your server maintenance unless you choose Nextcloud Enterprise which comes with the support.

 Pre-requisite before the installation of Nextcloud